 In August 2017, I reviewed my flight in Business Class in the newest Boeing 777-300ER aircraft to join the fleet of Swiss International Air Lines.
 The flight departed from San Francisco (California, USA) and arrived 10 hours later on-time at Swiss’ main hub in Zürich (Switzerland).

-Swiss recently acquired 9 Boeing 777-300ER aircraft, which replace most of Swiss’ current and ageing A340 planes although five A340s will remain in service and get a refurbishment.
+Swiss recently acquired 9 Boeing 777-300ER aircraft, which replace most of Swiss’ current and aging A340 planes although five A340s will remain in service and get a refurbishment.

 Business Class Cabin Review

 As you enter the Swiss’ Boeing 777-300ER aircraft via the massive boarding doors, your first impression will be that of the welcoming galley.
 This sleek space features an illuminated welcome panel in addition to an illuminated world map in a wood finish that mirrors the one in the reception of the Swiss lounges at Zürich airport.

 The entrance galley separates the two Business Class cabins: a small cabin with only 10 seats (in 2 rows) is located behind the First Class cabin to the left of the boarding door, while the main and much large Business Class cabin is located to the right, featuring an impressive 52 seats (in 11 rows).

 The totally redesigned Business Class cabin interior of the new Swiss flagship plane is quite impressive.
 Decor has a luxurious and elegant with a lightness of authentic Swiss touch.
 The dark-colored seat cushions, wooden veneer panels, and cream-colored fabrics lend the cabin an almost residential ambiance.